 Who are we?
 What defines us?
 We tell ourselves our own history as a way of having it guide our future.
 Like a set of fences, we set up our past anew every day and we run our patterns based on it.

-It’s like your past experiences dug post-holes and you rebuild your fences each day in exactly the same way.
-And over and over it guides you to the same sorts of outcomes.
+It’s like our past experiences dug post-holes and we rebuild your fences each day in exactly the same way.
+And over and over it guides us to the same sorts of outcomes.
 What a surprise.

-Can you see?
+Can we see?
 Some people talk about having a better life.
 Some people start acting on those thoughts.
-The only real success in life is realizing that you are whoever you think you are, and you will do whatever you believe is appropriate for that person.
+The only real success in life is realizing that we are whoever you think you are, and we will do whatever we believe is appropriate for that person.